Dimo99/NullifierLabs/docs/contracts.md

 # 📜 Smart Contract Documentation

-This document provides detailed information about the Solidity smart contracts that power CipherPay.
+This document provides detailed API reference and architectural information about the Solidity smart contracts that power CipherPay.

+> 🚀 **For quick setup, deployment, and basic usage, see [`contracts-evm/README.md`](../contracts-evm/README.md)**

 ## Overview